MinekPo1/SaHuTOrEPoL/README.md

 ### Code structure

 Instructions end with do and should be followed by a new line.
-Leaving out the new line will result in the interpreter being less happy.
+Leaving out the new line will result in the parser being less happy.

 A tabulator followed by a space is used to indent a block of code.